Welcome back to The Ultimate Guide to Book Blogging! If you’ve never been here before you can catch up on previous posts in the series here.

 When I was first starting out, the only way to have a one-of-a-kind blog was to hire a designer.
 It was expensive.
 Very, very expensive.
 It makes my teeth itch thinking about how much I’ve spent on outside designers over the last five years.
 Truth be told, I’m a little bit envious of those of you who are just starting out, because nowadays having a beautiful, unique blog is a lot more affordable.
 Custom themes used to be the standard for serious bloggers, but now highly customizable premade child themes are all the rage.
 In fact, many designers who previously did custom work are turning to a premade-only business model.
 This passive income model is financially advantageous for designers and bloggers.

 So, where can you find beautiful Genesis child themes?
 The StudioPress website is a great place to start.
 You can purchase a child theme and the Genesis framework together for a discount.
 I personally have a couple of favorite premade theme designers.
-The first is Shay Bocks, whose Foodie Pro theme I am currently using on this blog.
-The Foodie Pro theme is, in my opinion, the greatest premade theme out there.
-It’s highly customizable and totally user-friendly, plus Shay has a ton of tutorials on her website to make the set-up process a breeze.
+The first is Shay Bocks, whose Cook’d Pro theme I am currently using on this blog.
+I also previously used Shay’s Foodie Pro theme, which is highly customizable and very user-friendly.
+I love both of these themes and can’t recommend them highly enough.

 I’m also a big fan of Pretty Darn Cute Design.
 Lindsey Riel, the owner and designer-in-chief, makes gorgeous feminine WordPress themes that will make you want to ditch shoe shopping for theme shopping.
 She also offers theme setup services for an additional cost.